raspberrypilearning/rpi-stress-buster-with-scratch/en/step_2.md

 ![Image of switch, resistor, battery, and LED.
 The switch closes and current is allowed to flow.](https://rpf-futurelearn.s3-eu-west-1.amazonaws.com/teaching-physical-computing/circuitflow.gif)

-You can make your own switch for your Raspberry Pi using two M-F jumper wires.
+You can make your own switch for your Raspberry Pi using two pin-to-socket jumper wires.

 --- task ---